Skip to content

 The KV format

-KV data consists of zero or more “{key}={value}” entries.
+KV usually consists of zero or more “{key}={value}” entries, where value is in a relaxed JSON format:

-• the keywords true, false or null,
+• values can be the keywords true, false or null,

+KV is designed to terminate parsing when non-KV data follows it.
 For example, kv values can preceed an HTTP request because GET is not followed by =.

 a=b